Use with LILYGO T-Display-S3. Headless version see here.

 How can I use this?
 Either by receiving payment directly into the wallet or by using the "Pay Links" extension.
 There you can get a static LNURL and even a lightning address.
 Payments to these addresses then trigger the pin, provided the threshold value is reached or exceeded.

-1-120 minutes
+1-120 minutes (default: 5)

-Use Cases: Energy saving (screensaver ~80-90% and deep sleep up to ~99%), reducing device heat, extending display lifespan in always-on scenarios.
+Use Cases: Energy saving (screensaver ~80-90%, light sleep ~99%, freeze ~99.9%), reducing device heat, extending display lifespan in always-on scenarios.

 The ZapBox features a hierarchical error detection system with automatic diagnostics.
 Errors are displayed on screen with abbreviations: